 • Assigning replicas to newly-added brokers.
 This uses a KafkaRebalance with spec.mode set to add-broker, which was added in Strimzi 0.29.

 • Reassigning replicas away from brokers prior to scaling down the cluster.
-This uses a KafkaRebalance with spec.model set to remove-broker.
+This uses a KafkaRebalance with spec.mode set to remove-broker.
 This was also added in Strimzi 0.29.

 These use cases are covered extensively in the Strimzi documentation.